m-ulmestrand/self-driving-ai/README.md

 To train a new agent, specify an agent name, such as `agent_dense2`, and run the script with the command `python train.py`.
 This will train and save an agent in the folder `build`.

+Currently, two neural network architectures are implemented: `DenseNetwork` and `RecurrentNetwork`.
+For `RecurrentNetwork`, you can specify a sequence length for a series of features which the neural network will use as input.
+However, I find that `DenseNetwork` works the best for this application.
+By default, the sequence length `seq_length` is kept as 1, which it should be for `DenseNetwork`.
+To change the number of hidden neurons, you can change the setting `hidden_neurons` in the instance of `RacingAgent`.
+Relatively few neurons work well, such as `[64, 32, 16]`.
+This means that hidden layer 1 has 64 neurons, hidden layer 2 has 32 neurons and hidden layer 3 has 16 neurons.
+The pretrained agent `agent_dense` has `hidden_neurons = [32, 32, 32]`.

 ## Testing your trained agent